fzaman2258/Web-Security-Week-9/README.md

 	3) Click submit
 	4) Use the credentials **pperson** and password **StaR!49*whiz** to login
 	5) Click feedback and there will be a popup with the alert from the script
+- [ ] Comments: This site runs javascript code causing an XSS vulnerability, while the others don't.

 Vulnerability #2: Username Enumeration
 - [ ] GIF Walkthrough: ![](./UserEnumeration.gif)